 In the woods they encounter Yama in his disguise as a Raksha-crane, whose questions only Yudhisthira can answer(U.Path 7.2) - similar to Oedipus and the Sphinx.
 The burning wood is here an allegorie of the fiery purification of the pranas(U.Path 8.3), which have their origin in the prana-kundalini.
 The trees are like the prana - snakes near to the material world.....

-The later battle of Kurukshetra happens during the phase 18.2.
+The final battle at Kurukshetra happens during the phase 18.2 of the universal path.

 == Literature ==